Employees working from home

 The spread of home working is opening up a new range of possibilities for the way businesses can work and structure themselves.

 As well as opportunities and benefits, home working brings new responsibilities for the employer and employee.
-For example, flexible-working regulations mean you now have to seriously consider requests to work from home from all employees who have 26 weeks service at the date the application is made.
+Employees with 26 weeks service have a statutory right to request flexible-working arrangements such as home working and you have to seriously consider such requests.

 Advantages of employees working from home

 With increasing numbers of employees working at home - or using home as a working base for at least part of the week - it's clear there are a number of benefits for business, such as:

-- Improved employee retention - home working can help retain working parents with childcare responsibilities.
+- Improved employee retention - home working can help retain employees with an otherwise long daily commute.

-- Access to a wider pool of applicants - for example, disabled people who may prefer to work from home.
+- Access to a wider pool of applicants - for example, such as those from more geographically remote areas, or people who may prefer to work from home.

-- Possible productivity gains - due to fewer interruptions and less commuting time.
+- Possible productivity gains - due to fewer interruptions, allowing more focused work.

-- Increased staff motivation - with reduced stress and sickness levels.
+- Increased staff motivation - with staff having a better work/life balance.

 - Financial benefits - savings on office space and other facilities.